nyorain/rvg/docs/roadmap.md

 ### later

+- [ ] care about texture srgb.
+You probably want srgb textures.
+	- [ ] add srgb support for vpp/formats
 - [ ] check if DeviceObject/DevRes impl mess in Context can be cleaned up
 	- [ ] currently rather error prone and (over-?)complicated with visitors
 - [ ] improve font/fontAtlas handling